Inter Miami CF: Chase Stadium

 New seats were added for the stadium.

 Chase Stadium, formerly known as DRV PNK Stadium, is a soccer stadium in Fort Lauderdale, Florida, on the site of the former Lockhart Stadium.
 The stadium is oriented north–south for soccer configuration, so the sun won't be in the eyes of the goalkeeper.
 The stadium is the primary headquarters for the team and its youth academy in addition to further training grounds.
 The cost of the whole renovation and creation of the soccer-specific stadium by Manica Architecture is $60 million or $140 million in total.
 Following Lionel Messi's June 2023 announcement of his planned move to Inter Miami, the club's managing owner Jorge Mas stated that the corners of the stadium would be filled to add 3,000 to 3,200 seats to handle some of the expected demand.
-The new sections use bleacher seating from the Miami International Autodrome, the temporary Formula One circuit built at Hard Rock Stadium for the Miami Grand Prix.
+The new sections use bleacher seating from the Miami International Autodrome, the temporary Formula One circuit built at the Hard Rock Stadium for the Miami Grand Prix.
 On February 20, 2024, the day before Inter Miami's opening match of the 2024 regular season, the team announced a multi-year naming rights partnership with JPMorgan Chase.
 The stadium was rebranded as Chase Stadium effective immediately.
 Pyro rooftop fireworks are also installed in the chase stadium.